womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 3. Fund Routing and Pay Master decentralization and upgrades to big P2P Financial Community Organs.

+AF: WimBTC

+Women In Move Bitcoin Cash is a blockchain based digital money with values pegged to the bitcoin value.
+WimBTC creation is part and parcel of the aim to grow the community.

+WimBTC will be a cryptocurrency coin traded on cryptocurrency exchanges to dollar, bitcoin, etherium and other altcoins.

+Why create WimBTC?

+1. Women all over the world have a great need to be empowered economically.
+WimBTC will be a digital token bought by all well wishers to help women fund their economical activities.
+2. Connect all women in the world with the latest blockchain technologies.
+3. Eliminate or minimize unemployed women in the world.
+4. Advance women with new blockchain skills and network them.

+Process:

+a.
+Create WimBTC token.
+These will be later converted to WimBTC Coins which will be traded on exchanges.
+b.
+Pay all matured dreams of women in move with WimBTC Tokens.
+c.
+Market, promote WimBTC to all well wishers so that they buy and trade WimBTC.
+d.
+Train all interested investors on WimBTC.

 [*All contributions to this are welcome.
 This document can be ammended anytime and new content is binding to all members]